sourcegraph/handbook/content/departments/security/tooling/entitle.md

 There are many security concerns that come with Identity and Access Management.
 Entitle helps address many of them for us, including:

 - No need for indefinite access to sensitive information
-- Auto expiration of access based on time bound requests
+- Auto expiration of access based on timebound requests
 - Audit log of all requests and actions taken
 - Granular access means no more overprovisioned permissions
 - Granular access means only access to relevant data